 New ways to find out how your employees feel

-And according to a recent survey, one in two managers feel doubtful if their employee surveys yield the results they were expecting.
-So what can you do instead?
+And according to a recent survey, 1 in 2 managers feel doubtful if their employee surveys yield the results they were expecting.

 Have you ever felt uneasy when the results of an employee survey are released?
 Do you wonder whether or not it will actually make a difference?
 Is that because you don’t know how to interpret the results, or because you feel you won’t have the time to actually follow it up?